www.foodengineering.co.za

 ● Introduction: PRPs and HACCP

-Hazards and risk in relation to machinery Overview Regulation R918 Overview SABS049 (and PAS 220) Overview SANS 14159 Materials of construction Design of open systems Design of closed systems Pasteurisation and sterilisation systems Cleaning and CIP Verification and test methods Instructions Categorisation of machinery Checklists
+Buildings and machinery in Regulation 962 and ISO 22002 Overview of SANS 14159 Hazards, risks, barriers and zoning ● Aspects of building design and surface finishes Materials of construction Design of open systems Design of closed systems Pasteurisation and sterilisation systems Packaging systems ● Cleaning and CIP Verification and test methods Checklists

 Pre-course reading will be supplied.
 There will be an assessment assignment at the end of the course.